All Episodes

 I really appreciate that.

-They are of me reading, so you can relive them this way without having to reread them.
+They are of me reading so you can relive them this way without having to reread them.

 And we'll throw some other stuff in there too, Chris.

-But look, uh thank you very much.
+But look, thank you very much.

-And it's it's been a while since we've had a young crumb cruncher call here about one of the Rush Revere books.
+And it's been a while since we've had a young crumb cruncher call here about one of the Rush Revere books.

 And so I'm honored that you took the time.

-You know what is kind of interesting, and again, I I'll tell you what I'm gonna do.
+And again, I'll tell you what I'm going to do.

-The monologue segment next hour, you have got to hear about the guy who ended up being, I guess the lead informant.
+The monologue segment next hour, you have got to hear about the guy who ended up being, I guess, the lead informant.

 He started out as a kid's soccer coach, just in some local community somewhere.